Big Quantum cohomology of orbifold spheres: Calculations

 \begin{prop} The map $\KS$ from the orbifold quantum cohomology of $X$ to the Jacobian ring of $W$ defined in \eqref{QH->Jac} is given by

 where

 \end{prop} The proof will be given in Appendix \ref{sec:pf333orb}.

-\begin{remark} Satake-Takahashi \cite{ST} gave an explicit description of the genus zero Gromov-Witten potential of $\mathbb{P}^1_{3,3,3}$, which, in particular, determines the structure constants for the product structure on $QH^\ast_{orb} (\mathbb{P}^1_{3,3,3})$.
+\begin{remark} Satake--Takahashi \cite{ST} provided an explicit description of the genus zero Gromov--Witten potential of $\mathbb{P}^1_{3,3,3}$, which, in particular, determines the structure constants for the product structure on $QH^\ast_{orb} (\mathbb{P}^1_{3,3,3})$.
 For instance, one of the interesting quantum products is given by

 where $f_1(q)$ given in \cite{ST} is an expression involving Dedekind eta function.
 This gives a complicated looking identity on $\Jac(W)$-side through our explicit map, which is a priori highly nontrivial. \end{remark}